Missing information?

 At approximately 1005 hours at 47º15'N,17º18'E in Hungary, enemy fighters attacked his formation and severely damaged his airplane.
 The airplane pulled off to the left of the formation and four distinct explosions were seen before the aircraft went down totally destroyed.
 Approximately eight or nine parachutes were seen.
 In view of the fact that there were nine men aboard the aircraft, there is reason to believe that several, if not all of the crew members landed in enemy occupied territory.
 It is the opinion of the undersigned, based upon interrogation, that there is a possibility that all members of this crew are either prisoners of war or evaders.

-Source of information: Peter Schouteten, Terry Hirsch, www.wwiimemorial.com, www.archives.gov, www.fold3.com, www.ancestry.com - Kinney family tree / 1930 census
+Source of information: Peter Schouteten, Terry Hirsch, www.wwiimemorial.com, www.archives.gov, www.fold3.com, www.ancestry.com - Kinney Family Tree / 1930 census

-Photo source: Jac Engels, Repository - 7 September 1944
+Photo source: www.findagrave.com, Repository - 7 September 1944